 Ph.D.
 Projects

-Project Adviser: Prof. Pratik Sen (Single Molecular and Ultrafast Spectroscopy Lab)
+Project Adviser: Prof. Pratik Sen (Ultrafast Spectroscopy Laboratory)

 Project Duration: Aug 2021 - Present at IIT Kanpur